unfoldtoolbox/UnfoldMakie.jl/docs/src/tutorials/design_matrix.md

 ```
 This is how you finally plot the designmatrix, when using data of the `erpcore-N170.jld2` file.
 ```
-plot_design(designmatrix(mres), cDesign)
+cDesign.plot(designmatrix(mres))
 ```

 ![Default Designmatrix](../images/designmatrix_default.png)

+## Column Mappings for Designmatrix Plots

+Since designmatrix uses an `Unfold.DesignMatrix` as an input, the library does not need any infos about the mapping.

 ## Configurations for Designmatrices

-Here we look into possible options for configuring the designmatrix visualization.
+Here we look into possible options for configuring the designmatrix visualization using `config.setExtraValues(<name>=<value>,...)`.
-The options for configuring the visualization mentioned here are specific for designmatrices.
+By calling the `config.plot(...)` function on a designmatrix plot the function `plot_design(...)` is executed.

 For more general options look into the `Plot Configuration` section of the documentation.
 This is the list of unique configuration (extraData):
 - sortData (boolean)